 The year 2012 marked the 25th anniversary of CHF’s Arnold and Mabel Beckman Center for the History of Chemistry.

 Publications produced by Beckman Center fellows and scholars, past and present.

-CHF welcomes 21 fellows for the 2013–14 academic year, the largest class of fellows yet.
+After receiving the largest application pool yet, CHF is pleased to welcome 24 fellows for the 2014–2015 academic year.
 Together with nearly a dozen scholars on staff, CHF hosts a sizable community of people working in some aspect of the history and sociology of chemistry and related sciences.

 The Chemical Heritage Foundation has hosted scholars from all parts of the world through its fellowship and travel grant programs.
 If you are interested in applying for a particular fellowship, take a look the cast of scholars who have held these fellowships in the past.